Pueblo: Python Markdown Static Blogger

 30 second summary

-I decided to formalize the script I use to generate this website and my other big website, Sly Flourish and release it to Github.
-Pueblo is a single python script that generates a blog of static HTML files from a directory full of markdown text files.
+I decided to formalize the script I use to generate mikeshea.net and my other big website, Sly Flourish and release it on Github.
+Pueblo is a python script that generates a blog of static HTML files from a directory full of markdown text files.
 It's small, fast, easy, secure, and extensible.
 While it doesn't have many of the features of bigger blog platforms, Pueblo lets you spend less time on website maintenance and more time writing.

 HTML generation from Markdown files

 At its core, Pueblo uses Markdown files to generate HTML.
 These Markdown files include a subset of MultiMarkdown metadata to generate page titles, dates, and author links.
-These markdown files must have a .txt extension, must be in either ASCII or UTF8, and must have the title, author, and date fields in order.
-You can look at the markdown for this article as an example.
+These markdown files must have a .txt extension, must be in either ASCII or UTF8, and must have the title, author, and date fields in the proper order.

 The configuration lets you exclude certain .txt files in case you don't want them.